omer-sm/tamnoon/guides/v1 guide (WIP).md

 <p hidden=@hidep>@myvar</p>
 ```

-Any time the server sends a map with a key named "myvar", the inner **HTML** (meaning script injections ARE a possibility) of the _<p>_ will update to display it.
+Any time the server sends a map with a key named "myvar", the inner text (or the inner HTML if _myvar_ is prefixed with _raw-_) of the _<p>_ will update to display it.
 Same goes for "hidep".
 Note that the attributes set to a Tamnoon variable get removed from it in the final HTML, so you can set default values like so:

 ```
 <p hidden=@hidep hidden="true">@myvar</p>